Panoramic Dental X-ray

 What are the limitations of Panoramic X-ray?

 A panoramic x-ray does not provide precise and detailed information about each individual tooth or soft tissues, such as the muscles.
 It is generally used as an initial evaluation of the bones and teeth.
-If further evaluation is needed, a computed tomography (CT) scan or magnetic resonance imaging (MRI) may be ordered.
-Frequently, there is also a degree of distortion on the panoramic x-ray, therefore it may be difficult to obtain accurate measurements.
+Because your mouth is curved, the panoramic x-ray can sometimes create a slightly blurry image where accurate measurements of your teeth and jaw are not possible.
+If your dentist or surgeon needs more information, a computed tomography (CT) scan or magnetic resonance imaging (MRI) may be ordered.
+This may include Dental Cone Beam CT, an imaging exam developed specifically for this part of the body.